For information about predoctoral training opportunities in neuroscience, contact the Neuroscience Program or visit its website.

 |STAT:6300||Probability and Stochastic Processes I||3|

 Students may work toward the Doctor of Medicine degree and a Ph.D. in neuroscience in a combined degree program offered by the Graduate College and the Carver College of Medicine.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 See the Medical Scientist Training Program (Carver College of Medicine) in the Catalog.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.

 All students receive a financial stipend of $31,000 plus tuition for the 2021-22 academic year.
 Financial support comes from training grants, research assistantships, teaching assistantships, scholarships, individual research grants, or other departmental or college funds.
 All students are required to teach as part of their development as future scientists and faculty members.

 The Neuroscience Program is committed to supporting its graduate students for their entire training period.
 Students normally are supported in the first year by the program.
 After that, support is expected to come from a student's primary research mentor.
 Occasionally, advanced students are supported through teaching assistantships.

 NIH Training Grant

-The Neuroscience Program is supported by a training grant from the National Institutes of Health.
+The Neuroscience Program is supported by a training grant from the National Institutes of Health (NIH).
 The grant provides stipend and tuition support for a select group of first- and second-year graduate students.